 - The location of the first aid kit [Amazon Affiliate Link] or facility

 - The location of the nearest hospital or emergency facility

 - Any other health and safety concerns that the cast and crew need to be aware of

-Safety guidelines should be attached to call sheets, i.e., If any special effects are to be used on the set, then a safety guideline should be attached specific to the type of special effects that will used.
-For example, if you are shooting near a thoroughfare with lots of traffic, it may be useful to add notes about this on the call sheet.
+Safety guidelines should be attached to call sheets, i.e., if any special effects are to be used on the set, then a safety guideline should be attached specific to the type of special effects that will used.
+E.g., if you are shooting near a thoroughfare with lots of traffic, it may be useful to add notes about this on the call sheet.
 What are the weather conditions like?
 Will the crew require special footwear or clothing for extreme temperature?
-What about sunscreen or hydration requirements?
+What about sunscreen [Amazon Affiliate Link] or hydration requirements?

 Other film & TV set safety considerations:

 A specialized film insurance broker is best able to present the risks associated with your film production to the film insurance underwriter to ensure you receive the best coverage and premium for your production.